Why do neutrinos with different masses interfere and oscillate? Why are states with different masses but same energy coherent? Overcoming barrier between particle & condensed matter physics: Quantum mechanics missed at particle - condensed matter interface

-We now explore in detail the implications of the Heisenberg uncertainty using a model-independent description of the detector nucleon absorbing the neutrino.
-It applies not only for the case where the detector nucleon is bound in a crystal\cite{LipQM,CIPANP,Dolgov} but also for amorphous solid, liquid and gas detectors where the detector is confined to a region of linear dimension $L$ satisfying (\ref{constraint}).
+We now explore in detail the implications of an unobserved recoil momenta using a model-independent description of the detector nucleon absorbing the neutrino.
+It applies not only for the case where the detector nucleon is bound in a crystal\cite{LipQM,CIPANP,pedneut,Dolgov} but also for amorphous solid, liquid and gas detectors where the detector is confined to a region of linear dimension $L$ satisfying (\ref{constraint}).